 SOAR (Summer Orientation About Rivers), is a nature day camp where kids explore the Platte River and other outdoor environments in the area.
 By taking part in the many activities about science, language arts, history, agriculture, and art, SOAR campers learn while having fun.
 The Aurora Camp offers two five-day sessions for grades 3-6.
-The Big Bend Camp offers two four-day sessions for grades 2-5.

 Why should you come to SOAR?

 Because it's a blast!!!
 You can get wet and do stuff you don't get to do during the school year.
 You'll also learn some pretty cool things about where you live.